Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### Fortunes of Ravenloft

 If your card reading indicates an encounter with [[4.
-World Almanac/NPCs/Strahd Von Zarovich (COS).md\|Strahd]] in this area, he is looking out over the balcony.
+World Almanac/NPCs/Strahd Von Zarovich.md\|Strahd]] in this area, he is looking out over the balcony.

 ## Main Floor